-Auditors' remuneration for the audit of the financial statements of the Company of £12,000 (2020: £12,000) has been borne by a fellow group undertaking in the year.
+Auditors' remuneration for the audit of the financial statements of the Company of £13,000 (2021: £12,000) has been borne by a fellow group undertaking in the year.

-Fees of £nil (2020: £nil) in relation to non-audit services for tax compliance have also been borne by a fellow group undertaking in the year.
+Non-assurance services in relation to taxation compliance services of £nil (2021: £nil) have been borne by a fellow group undertaking.